 4 Models

 In Chapter 3, we learned about sampling, the process of gathering data to answer our questions.
-In this chapter, we will learn about constructing models, creating the data generating mechanism which we will use to answer our questions.
+In this chapter, we will learn about constructing models, creating the data generating mechanism (DGM) which we will use to answer our questions.

 We always use the Cardinal Virtues.
 Wisdom helps us to clarify the questions with which we begin.
 We build the Preceptor Table which, if no data were missing, would allow us to answer the question.
 We check for validity.
 Justice creates the Population Table and examines the assumptions of stability, representativeness, and unconfoundedness.
-With Courage, we create a data generating mechanism.
+With Courage, we create a data generating mechanism (DGM).
 Temperance helps us to use that DGM to answer the questions with which we began.

 As (almost) always, we start by loading the tidyverse package.